open5e/open5e/source/monsters/monsters_a-z/S/succubus-incubus.rst

 **Charm**: One
-humanoid the fiend can see within 30 feet of it must succeed on a DC 15 Wisdom saving throw or be magically charmed for 1 day.
-The charmed target obeys the fiend's verbal or telepathic commands.
+humanoid the fiend can see within 30 feet of it must succeed on a DC 15 Wisdom saving throw or be magically :ref:`srd:charmed` for 1 day.
+The :ref:`srd:charmed` target obeys the fiend's verbal or telepathic commands.
 If the target suffers any harm or receives a suicidal command, it can repeat the saving throw, ending the effect on a success.
 If the target successfully saves against the effect, or if the effect on it ends, the target is immune to this fiend's Charm for the next 24 hours.
-The fiend can have only one target charmed at a time.
+The fiend can have only one target :ref:`srd:charmed` at a time.
 If it charms another, the effect on the previous target ends.

-**Draining Kiss**: The fiend kisses a creature charmed by it or a willing creature.
+**Draining Kiss**: The fiend kisses a creature :ref:`srd:charmed` by it or a willing creature.
 The target must make a DC 15 Constitution saving throw against this magic, taking 32 (5d10 + 5) psychic damage on a failed save, or half as much damage on a successful one.
 The target's hit point maximum is reduced by an amount equal to the